Learn to cook the Balinese way!

 The Balinese Cooking School Menu

-We made a selection of traditional sauces and flavour bases then used them in the various foods that were cooked.
+We made a selection of traditional sauces and flavour bases which were used to complement the various foods that were cooked.

 - Sup Jagung (Sweet Corn Soup) – the flavour was amazing – far better than I cook!